Discover which option makes sense, for you.

 When decisions are available for viewing in our applicant portal, we will send an email to the address provided in your application.
 If you’re admitted, and your family has provided the College Scholarship Service Financial Aid Profile (CSS Profile), you will be notified of your financial aid award details within one week of the release of your admission decision.

-To confirm your place in the first-year class, you must submit your nonrefundable tuition and housing deposits by February 1.
+To confirm your place in the first-year class, you must submit your nonrefundable tuition deposit by February 1.

 Regular Decision